Adverse Reactions to Helpful Supplements

 Furthermore, right after getting married to the love of my life, I discovered I was allergic to our bed and couldn’t sleep on it!
 I was miserable and felt like I was falling apart.

-At that time, I didn’t know that having all those toxins on board was actually delaying my healing.
+At that time, I didn’t know that having toxins on board was actually delaying my healing.

-I like to say that we are the canaries in the coal mines, and our symptoms are the signs of the invisible dangers surrounding us.
+I like to say that those of us with Hashimoto’s are the canaries in the coal mines, and our symptoms are the signs of the invisible dangers surrounding us.
 Unfortunately, escaping toxins in our environment can be challenging — they’re everywhere!
 In fact, in 2006, the Centers for Disease Control reported that the average American has 116 out of 148 synthetic compounds in their body!

 Whatever we inhale, ingest, and absorb into our skin eventually ends up circulating in our body.
 From our cosmetics and skin products to pesticides and exhaust fumes, we’re exposed to thousands of chemicals a day — many of which are especially detrimental to our thyroid health.

 Xenoestrogens such as BPA, soy, phthalates, and parabens, for example, are chemicals that mimic the effect of estrogen.
-These chemicals may increase TSH and perpetuate the autoimmune attack on the thyroid.
-BPA, found in plastic containers and even store receipts, antagonizes T3 receptors in the thyroid.
-Xenoestrogens can be found in personal care products, plastics, and foods.
+These chemicals, by increasing estrogen levels in the body, may also increase TSH and perpetuate the autoimmune attack on the thyroid.
+[5] You’re likely familiar with BPA, which is found in plastic containers and on store receipts, and antagonizes T3 receptors in the thyroid.
+[6] Xenoestrogens can be found in personal care products, plastics, and some foods, including soy.

-Triclosan, found in antibacterial soaps, toothpaste, deodorants, and hair sprays, has a structure that resembles that of thyroid hormones and has recently been banned by the FDA due to thyroid toxicity.
+Triclosan, found in antibacterial soaps, toothpaste, deodorants, and hair sprays, has a structure that resembles that of thyroid hormones and was thankfully banned from antibacterial soaps by the FDA in 2016, due to the inability to prove the safety and effectiveness of this endocrine-disrupting ingredient.
+[7]

-Some people may never be exposed to heavy toxins but may have the perfect storm of vulnerabilities that may lead to a greater accumulation of toxins and put them at a greater risk of having an overburdened liver.
+Some people may never have been exposed to heavy toxins, but they have the perfect storm of vulnerabilities that may lead to a greater accumulation of toxins, and put them at a greater risk of having an overburdened liver.

 - Nutrient deficiencies